aichemy-hub/chem-ai-resources/resources.md

-# Chemistry & Materials Machine Learning Resources
+# Chemistry & Materials AI Resources

 _All resources are free / open access / open source as far as we are aware._

 Jump to:

 - [Foundations](#foundations)
 - [Chemistry](#chemistry)
 - [Materials](#materials)